VET APPROVED

 If you already have one, this is probably your best bet.
 Otherwise, in the future, you could invest in one.

-Enzymatic cleaners work by breaking down the uric acid in your cat’s urine, which is what causes the rather unpleasant odor.
+Enzymatic cleaners work by breaking down the components in your cat’s urine that cause the rather unpleasant odor.
 Most enzymatic cleaners are sprayed onto the stain and left to sit for about 5 minutes or longer.
 Some cleaners might tell you to scrub a little, so be sure to read the instructions for whichever kind you have.

 Once you’ve finished cleaning with the enzymatic cleaner, cover the spot with a clean towel (or something else that’s clean and absorbent), and keep it there until the area is completely dry.
 This might take several days in some cases.
 If this occurred on your couch cushions and the weather is excellent, you can try putting them in the sun to speed up the drying.